 - This chowder is AMAZING as leftovers, maybe even better than the first go round.

-- If chowder has thickened up too much, add a bit more broth, or even water to thin it out.
+- If chowder has thickened up too much, add a bit more broth, or plant milk and stir well for an even consistency.

 - If you forgot to add in the black pepper to activate the turmeric, go ahead and add a few grinds when serving.